rxdx33/aiir/README.md

 ![Upload](https://i.imgur.com/mbj3Gve.png)

-7. Open Raspiberry Pi Imager on your pc.
+7. Open Raspberry Pi Imager on your pc.
 Click "CHOOSE OS" and then "CUSTOM", select the "raspimg.iso" file provided.

 8. Select storage device (SD card from Pi) by clicking "CHOOSE STORAGE".
 Only your sd card should show up but be careful as it'll format all your card!